iterative/dvc.org/public/static/docs/api-reference/read.md

   mode.
 Defaults to `"utf-8"`.
 Mirrors the namesake parameter in builtin `open()`.

-## Examples
+## Example: Use artifacts from online DVC repositories

+Any <abbr>data artifact</abbr> can be employed directly in your Python app by using this API.

-If you want to unserialize and use a binary model from an online repo:
+For example, let's say that you want to unserialize and use a binary model from an online repo:

 ```py
 import pickle